 - Incisional biopsy – the most suspicious part of the growth is removed

-When it comes to halo nevus it is uncommon for it to be cancerous.
-When it is removed it is often elective and for cosmetic reasons and rarely for health reasons.
+When it comes to halo nevus, it is uncommon for it to be cancerous.
+One of the reasons for the removal is often elective and for cosmetic reasons with health being a rare reason.

 Study Results of Halo Nevus

 Though the “Big C” (cancer) is the most frequent fear when there is a change of pigmentation on the skin, it is an uncommon cause of halo nevus according to the article The Long, Happy Life of the Halo Nevus.
 The 6-year study that ended in 2010 compared digital photos of 56 halo nevi and resulted in the following:

 - 1 removal for melanoma